 Downloading Additional Materials From Clip Studio Assets

-Before we go into how you exactly use these materials, let’s go through a step by step of how to search and download your materials as well as some extra and useful information about the Assets app.
+Before we go into how you exactly use these materials, let’s go through a step-by-step on how to search and download your materials as well as some extra and useful information about the Assets app.

 As I mentioned, before starting to search for materials, it’s better to create an account and log in, since the app will ask you for it once you try to download something.
 So, go to the top bar of the app and click the ‘Login’ button.